RohitKulkarni02/cs5700-project4/README.md

 # terminal 1
 ./4700recv

-# terminal 2 (use the port printed by the receiver)
+# terminal 2 - use the port printed by the receiver
 echo "hello world" | ./4700send 127.0.0.1 <port>
 ```